Planning Your Business Central Implementation

 • Stabilization

-Total Timeline: 22-35 weeks (approximately 5.5-9 months) for a standard implementation
+Total Timeline: 22-35 weeks (approximately 5.5-9 months) for a traditional implementation

 Timeline variables include: